hakimshifat/ONotes1/ECA.md

 # Electrical Signal

 - AC: The directing electricity flows throughout the circuit is CONSTANTLY REVERSING.
 - DC: Electricity flows in one direction between power and ground.
+There is always a positive source of voltage and ground source(0V) of voltage

+## Electrical Componants
+- Capacitor: stores electricity and then discharges it into the circuit when there is a drop in electricity
+- Diode: Allows current flow in one direction
+- Transistor: Takes in a small electrical current at its BASE PIN and amplifies it such that a much larger current can pass between its colle